 Serving meatballs with vegetables makes for a keto-friendly and low-carb option.
 Try them with sautéed mushrooms and onions!

 For a little bit of a different twist, you can use zucchini noodles.
 This offers a different way of incorporating meatballs and veggies as a gluten-free spaghetti-like meal.

 10. Bread and butter

 Bread and butter go so well with meatballs.
 Especially with meatballs and marinara sauce.
 Any soft bread warmed with butter is a great combination with meatballs.

-Regular old slice white bread can be just as tasty as a good crunchy French baguette with a generous spread of real butter.
-Using real butter is important, not that fake margarine or oil based spread.
+A regular old slice of white bread can be just as tasty as a good crunchy French baguette with a generous spread of real butter.
+Using real butter is important, not fake margarine or oil-based spread.

 This also pairs well when you are having traditional spaghetti and meatballs.
 Add a side of bread and butter and dip it in your sauce.
 There is something about soft buttery bread and meatballs with marinara